Book 1 in my Sweet Home Alabama Series! *Each book in the series will be a complete story :)

 June 8th 2013

 I dreamt about him last night for the first time in years.
 I’ve done well pushing Lawson McCoy from my thoughts and moving on with my life.
-Now that my best friend Delilah, who just happens to be his little sister, is getting married in two weeks, I can’t escape thoughts of him, from his smile, to his warm chocolate eyes that would turn me into melted chocolate on the floor in front of him with just one glance, to the feeling of his big strong arms around me.
+Now that my best friend Delilah, who just happens to be his little sister, is getting married in two weeks, I can’t escape thoughts of him, from his smile, to his warm hazel eyes that would turn me into melted chocolate on the floor in front of him with just one glance, to the feeling of his big strong arms around me.

 It’s been four years since I said goodbye to him, since that day I left Tuscaloosa and never looked back.
 The first few months were hard.
 A small part of me kept wishing I’d come home one day and find him sitting on my parents’ doorstep, but that sadly never happened.
 I told him it’d be easier if we didn’t see each other the day I packed up my things and moved out of my apartment with Delilah.
 Lawson, never one to do as he’s asked still showed up that morning saying he wanted to help my parents move out my things.